Myths & Legends

 We are accepting narrative poetry submissions for the anthology.
 Poets may submit up to three poems in a given submission, after that please wait until you hear back before sending more.

-Any length is fine, so long as it tells a story that is on theme.
-We are not open to modern settings of the characters and want the traditional setting; aside from that all is mostly fair game: add new characters, use existing ones, base it on an existing (but public domain) story, write your own story, etc.
+Please make sure that you work tells a story that is on theme.
+We are not open to modern settings of the characters and want the traditional setting.
+Aside from that, all is mostly fair game: add new characters, use existing ones, base it on an existing (but public domain) story, write your own narrative, etc.

 For more on themes, settings, etc. see the fiction section.